embrace-vim/vim-async-map/README.md

            ↑ cursor
   ```

-- So instead of adding multiple-character mappings, `vim-async-mapper`
+- So instead of adding multiple-character mappings, `vim-async-map`
   adds single-character mappings and then monitors input to see if it
   matches any sequence that you've registered with it.